Para-Lang/para-compiler/docs/source/lang_ref/functions/function_specifiers.rst

 .. note::

-    The return type of the function **must** be `status` as it is specifically set as the function which will start and exit the program.
+    The return type of the function **must** be `status` as it is specifically the function which exit the program, and as such requires a return code aka. exit-status to report if the program was successful or not.

     If `exit()` is called, the `status` value will be simply passed as the argument.